 8. Pyometra

 One common health conditions to consider for spaying or not spaying your dog is Pyometra.
-Pyometra is a life-threatening infection of the uterus that can occur in any un spayed female dog.
-These organs can become cancerous and cause health problems if not spayed at the appropriate time.
+Pyometra is a life-threatening infection of the uterus that can occur in any un-spayed female dog.

 For this reason, it is important to know the signs of this infection in female Great Danes, watch your individual dog closely, and monitor your Great Dane’s health during the duration of her remaining un spayed.